 Join QUAREP WG7 (Metadata) NBO-Q Harmonize the description of light microscopy hardware, acquisition settings, and quality-control metrics in order to enhance image quality, reproducibility, and to fulfill the FAIR (Findable, Accessible, Interoperable, and Reusable) data principles.
 Microscopy metadata is essential for image data QC, interpretation, analysis and sharing.
 Purpose Promote the harmonized generation and pre-publication management of image datasets from the ground up.
 Facilitate the deposition of microscopy datasets to public image data repositories (e.g., BioImage Archive, OME-Image Data Resource,

-NBO-Q empowers imaging scientists!
-Imaging Scientists benefit from these standards that provide a clear, community-driven framework for recording the metadata that matters most—from sample preparation and imaging conditions to microscope hardware and acquisition settings.
+NBO-Q empowers microscope users imaging scientists!
+Microscope users and imaging scientists benefit from these standards that provide a clear, community-driven framework for recording the metadata that matters most—from sample preparation and imaging conditions to microscope hardware and acquisition settings.
 By adopting NBO-Q in your workflows, you ensure that your image data is not only reproducible and high quality but also compliant with FAIR principles, making it easier to share, publish, and reanalyze.
-The NBO-Q community is actively working to enable easy integration with tools like
+The NBO-Q community is actively working to enable

 NBO-Q is for Developers Developers NBO-Q provides a structured, community-agreed metadata framework for light microscopy, making it easier to build tools that ensure reproducibility, quality control, and interoperability.
 By aligning with NBO-Q, developers can create applications that integrate seamlessly with emerging standards like OME-Zarr and tools like Micro-Meta App, supporting FAIR data practices and accelerating scientific discovery.
 Developers NBO-Q provides a structured, community-agreed metadata framework for light microscopy,making it easier to build tools that ensure reproducibility, quality control, and interoperability.